ZITAIQIU/LHG/README.md

-# GraphHAM
+# LHG
-This repository contains the source code and dataset for our paper **"LHG: LLM-enhanced and Heterogeneous Graph-induced for Unsupervised Social Event Detection"**.
+This repository contains our paper's source code and dataset **"LHG: LLM-enhanced and Heterogeneous Graph-induced for Unsupervised Social Event Detection"**.

 # Requirements
 * Python>=3.7